 For other files (think

-Especially if your stand-alone project was not an Nx workspace, it's likely that your migration work will also entail moving around directories to match a typical Nx Workspace structure.
+If your standalone project was not an Nx workspace, it's likely that your migration work will also entail moving directories to match a typical Nx Workspace structure.
 You can find more information in the Overview page, but when migrating an existing project, you'll want to ensure that you use

 git mv when moving a file or directory to ensure that file history from the old standalone repo is not lost!